Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 I’ll be honest, Doug and I both are prideful people.
 Too much.
 We both can be prideful and stubborn as mules.

 On the positive side, Parkinson’s has shown us that people need each other, and that is okay.
 Doug has had to set aside his pride and ask for help.
-It’s not easy I can tell, and I try to show him it’s always okay to ask me for help.
+It’s not easy, I can tell, and I try to show him it is always okay to ask for help.

 I know this is probably one of the more sensitive things when it comes to a progressive chronic disease.
 Knowing you will more than likely need increasingly more and more help as the days, months, and years go on.

-I think it’s extremely important, as a care partner, to assure and affirm your loved one that it is okay.
-Let them know you understand, and that you are up for the job.
+I think it’s extremely important, as a caregiver, to assure and affirm your loved one that it is okay.
+Let them know you understand and that you are up for the job.

-Yet it is also important for us as care partners to be open and honest with ourselves, our family, and our loved ones.
+Yet it is also important for us as caregivers to be open and honest with ourselves, our family, and our loved ones.
 If you need a break, you need a break!
-It’s okay to need help also.
+It’s okay to need help too.

 dawn-doug-successful-relationship-strategies-kissing-beach

-One of the most important and special times for me is first thing in the morning when I wake up.
+One of the most important and special times for me is the first thing in the morning when I wake up.
 I have a mental health morning routine that I do every morning before starting my day.
-I did an in depth blog post about that, you can find it here.

 It has taken Doug a while to figure out that this morning routine is a non-negotiable.
 And, short of an emergency, I need this time before I begin the day.